 Most people in the developing world are disproportionately affected by environmental problems.
 Unfortunately, these are also the very people who are least equipped to mitigate the causes and impacts or to adapt appropriately.
 Our model of working, focusing on supporting and equipping local communities to make decisions for themselves, can help ensure communities are well prepared to be stewards of their own environments.

-In this community of practice event we plan to address many of the environmental issues faced by communities throughout Asia.
-We encourage you to be thinking about particular issues within your context and to come prepared to share about them—your struggles, your approaches towards solving them, what you’ve found successful and what hasn’t worked.
-Come expecting to learn about some environmental technologies and approaches that can help in your work with communities, as well exploring how we can incorporate rights-based approaches into our existing programmes.
-This may include producing advocacy materials on environmental issues in minority languages or incorporating environmental topics into existing MLE syllabuses.
+In this community of practice event we aimed to address many of the environmental issues faced by communities throughout Asia.
+We encouraged participants to be thinking about particular issues within their contexts and to come prepared to share about them—their struggles, approaches towards solving them, what they had found successful and what hadn't worked.
+We expected participants to learn about some environmental technologies and approaches that can help in our work with communities, as well exploring how we can incorporate rights-based approaches into our existing programmes.
+We also had a day-long field trip, to help demonstrate some of the solutions we were discussing together.

-- The ability to identify major environmental issues that are prominent or emerging in communities where you are working and to know where to start looking for possible solutions.
+- The ability to identify major environmental issues that are prominent or emerging in communities where participants were working and to know where to start looking for possible solutions.

 - An increased ability to identify and relate well with partner organizations who are involved in environmental work (especially those we will come to rely on for environmental components of our programs).

 - Links to other organisations already doing environmental work in Asia (and beyond).

 - Knowledge of educational resources and tools on the environment and how to access them—both formal and non-formal, resources for environmental literature production, for integration into MLE programs, etc.

 DAY 1 (Monday 17th) - What are the issues?
 Understanding the global context.

 14:00-15:30: Understanding rights